Philadelphia Shooting Victims Here are your results. We found 1598 data points in your data set.

 (this exceeds 100% due to how the Census counts Hispanics).

-The Income Ratio is the median household income (ACS 2010-2014 5 year average) of people within x miles of the facility (or point) divided by the national average
+The Income Ratio is the weighted average of median household income (ACS 2010-2014 5 year average) of people within x miles of the facility (or point) divided by the national median

 ($52,762).
 If the ratio is lower than 1, that means that low-income people are disproportionately located within X miles of that facility (or point).